 It's typically produced by converting fructose— which is found in corn and other plants— into allulose through a process called enzymatic conversion.
 This complicated process results in a product that is nearly calorie-free and has a similar taste and texture to regular sugar.

-If you want to quit refined sugar, you can try switching to local honey instead.
-Honey, which is produced by bees, is a natural sweetener that requires next to no processing before use.
+If you want to quit refined sugar, the best sugar substitute for coffee is local honey.
+But not matter what type you use, honey, which is produced by bees, is a natural sweetener that requires next to no processing before use.

 Many prefer this sweet, thick liquid honey as a healthier alternative to refined sugar because it provides some vitamins and minerals that add a slight nutritional boost to your cocoa.
 However adding honey to coffee or hot chocolate does add both sugar & calories, and changes its overall flavor.
 Use sparingly.